salmonkarp/tp/docs/UserGuide.md

 Warnings:
 * Entering the wrong format for the command will result in a warning: `Invalid command format!`

-### Unmarking a person's tutorial attendance: `unattend`
+### Unmarking a student's tutorial attendance: `unattend`

-Unmarks a person as attended for a specific tutorial class.
+Unmarks a student as attended for a specific tutorial class.

 Format: `unattend INDEX c/TUTORIAL_NUMBER`

-* Unmarks the person at the specified `INDEX` as attended for the given tutorial class (sets attendance value to 0).
+* Unmarks the student at the specified `INDEX` as attended for the given tutorial class (sets attendance value to 0).
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `TUTORIAL_NUMBER` must be a valid tutorial class identifier from **t1** to **t11**.

 Examples:
-* `unattend 2 c/t5` unmarks the attendance for tutorial 5 class of the 2nd person in the address book.
+* `unattend 2 c/t5` unmarks the attendance for tutorial 5 class of the 2nd student in the address book.
-* `find Betsey` followed by `unattend 1 c/t7` unmarks the attendance for tutorial 7 class of the 1st person in the results of the `find` command.
+* `find Betsey` followed by `unattend 1 c/t7` unmarks the attendance for tutorial 7 class of the 1st student in the results of the `find` command.

 Hints:
-* Use `find` command to filter the relevant tutorials then the `unattend` command to unmark the attendance of the relevant person.
+* Use `find` command to filter the relevant tutorials then the `unattend` command to unmark the attendance of the relevant student.

 Expected output:
 * `Attendance: x/11`, x decreases by 1 after each successful attendance unmarking